vaibhavsahni009/fun-with-python/snake/readme.md

 # classic snake game

-to be honest I don't like the code of snake 1 it way to much classes for me at this moment for simple game code credits goes to tech with tim youtube channel I will study the code and try to make it more my style but snake 1 would still be the reference to the things I still need to understand completely to appreciate .
+snake 1 was made with help of tech with tim at the moment of coding I did not completely understand the code as FCC was not that instructive but by investing some time with code and tweaking it here and there now understand how this works and its beautiful implementation